industrial-optimization-group/DESDEO/docs/explanation/test_problems.md

 ### Implementation

-The implemented problem takes two optional arguments: `holding` and `comparing`.
+The implemented problem takes one compulsory argument `data` and two optional arguments, `holding` and `comparing`.
+The `data` argument is a list of strings that has the locations of (or paths to) the two data files used in the problem definition.
+In index 1 (as second element in the list) should be the "key" file.
-The argument `holding` is an integer value representing the number of the holding in question and defaults to 1.
+The second argument `holding` is an integer value representing the number of the holding in question and defaults to 1.
-The second argument `comparing` is a boolean value meant for testing purposes to compare the results gained with this implemetation to the ones from a previous implementation.
+The third argument `comparing` is a boolean value meant for testing purposes to compare the results gained with this implemetation to the ones from a previous implementation.
 This argument is therefore only relevant in testing the formulation and defaults to False.